hgroman/scrapersky-backend/Docs/Docs_7_Workflow_Canon/Linear-Steps/WF6-SitemapImport_linear_steps.md

 ## Workflow Overview

 The Sitemap Import workflow automatically processes queued sitemap files (XML documents containing URLs), extracting the URLs and creating Page records for each.
-It operates as a background service and is triggered by status changes in the sitemap curation process.
+It operates as a background Layer 4: Service and is triggered by status changes in the sitemap curation process.

 ## Linear Steps